-If you’re not yet familiar with the Postgres “synchronous_commit” parameter you should definitely keep reading.
-It’s one of the important-ish parameters with an above average amount of options, which could be a bit daunting for the casual DBA.
-And in soon to be released PostgreSQL 9.6 another new option called “remote_apply” was added so I thought I’ll take it for a spin out of curiosity, while also trying to explain the other options in simple terms and to perform some testing in a streaming replication scenario, with and without synchronous replication.
+By Kaarel Moppel – If you’re not yet familiar with the Postgres “synchronous_commit” parameter, you should definitely keep reading.
+It’s one of the important parameters and contains an above-average number of options, which could be a bit daunting for the casual DBA.
+And in the soon to be released PostgreSQL 9.6, another new option called “remote_apply” was added.
+So, I thought I’ll take it for a spin out of curiosity, while also trying to explain the other options in simple terms.
+I also wanted to perform some testing in a streaming replication scenario, with and without synchronous replication.

 Allowed values up to Postgres version 9.5 were – “on”, “remote_write”, “local” and “off” and now with 9.6 “remote_apply” will join the party.
 Short descriptions of all of these in plain-text could be something like that of below.
 NB!
 Latter 3 values are effective only in synchronous streaming replication mode and fall back to “on” value when no replicas have been listed in the “synchronous_standby_names” parameter.